sharavsambuu/learning-drl/README.md

 # Tasks

-    Fix code with older deprecated API

-# Other things I will learn in the near future

     - Find some environments with Sparse Rewards settings
-    - Mess with sequential decision making using PPO
+    - Mess with sequential decision making with sparse rewards using PPO or other Policy Iterators
     - Try to implement GRPO in general sparse rewards settings

+# Other things I will learn in the near future

     - Align some small LLMs to some preference texts using PPO
     - Try to build minimum viable reasoner, using GRPO of DeepSeek R1